The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Discussion

-This study includes several convenient simplifications that do not detract from the quality of the findings.
-First, we used an isotropic form of the Lee-Sacks constitutive model with adult MV parameters that cannot capture the typical anisotropic mechanical behaviors of heart valve leaflets.
+We used an isotropic form of the Lee-Sacks constitutive model with adult MV parameters that cannot capture the typical anisotropic mechanical behaviors of heart valve leaflets.
 Fortunately, Wu \textit{et al}.~\cite{Wu2018} demonstrated that this anisotropy plays a minimal role in predicting large-scale tissue deformations and subsequent geometry-based functional metrics (\textit{e.g.,} contact area).
-We can explore the effect of anisotropy and differences due to age \cite{Jett2018} in future work.
-Second, we simplified the boundary conditions in the FE simulations so that the annulus and papillary muscle tips were pinned rather than dynamic, from ventricular contraction and relaxation, as they would be \textit{in vivo}.
-Considering these sub-valvular components as dynamic rather than static may reduce the predicted leaflet stresses~\cite{Rim2013}, but this will not affect our comparisons as all FE simulations shared this assumption.
-Third, it is known that the heart valve leaflets have regionally heterogeneous properties (\textit{e.g.,} thickness~\cite{Lee2015}) that were not considered in the present study, which may eventually confound comparisons between healthy and diseased valve function.
-Finally, this is an exploratory study seeking to expand the applicability of computational tools to scenarios with no \textit{a priori} knowledge of heart valve properties, but future applications of this open-source computational framework require further experimental validation.
+Further, it is known that the heart valve leaflets have regionally heterogeneous properties (\textit{e.g.,} thickness~\cite{Lee2015} and stiffness~\cite{Fitzpatrick2022}).
+Consideration of leaflet anisotropy and heterogeneous thickness may confound comparisons between healthy and diseased valve function.
+Notably, the valve leaflet mechanical behaviors are very complex and often described using several metrics including the low-tensile (toe) stiffness, high-tensile (calf) stiffness, or anisotropy index \cite{Meador2020_2}.
+Consideration of these metrics would likely require a more complex structurally informed constitutive model \cite{Zhang2016} in which the parameters are directly connected to microstructural properties.
+As such, we chose to simplify the description of the leaflet mechanical behaviors to the general tissue extensibility since it is an overall descriptor of the valve mechanical behavior.
+However, future extensions of this work could consider how uncertainty or imprecise descriptions of the microstructural properties influence comparisons of valve simulations.